mrsimi/gocurl/README.md

 brew install mrsimi/mrsimi/gocurl
 ```

-For the help dialogue
-```
-gocurl --help
-```

 ### To install on Windows/Linux
 Download the binary that matches your OS from [here](https://github.com/mrsimi/gocurl/releases)

 Then add the directory to Path in either Linux and Windows.

 For Windows you can use the Environment Variables GUI to edit the Path and add the directory path.

 For Linux you can use bash file or the zsh file to aadd the path to directory.

-Example
+## Running the tool
+For showing the help dialogue.
+Run the command
+```
+gocurl --help
+```

+To Run a GET request for example

 ![Screenshot of using the gocurl tool](assets/code.png)